Cambodia Backpacking Itinerary

 Check out Angkor What Bar (backpackers bar)

-Best ice cream at the Blue pumpkin
+Best ice cream at the Blue Pumpkin

 Red Piano Resto -try Tomb Raiderdrink (Cointreau, lime and tonic)